synthara/rv2/doc/00_specification/index.rst

 The specification is complemented by a user's guide.

-*A list of abbreviations is available at the end of this document.*
+A `List of Abbreviations`_ is available at the end of this document.

 This development is co-sponsored by NXP and Intrinsix, a wholly owned subsidiary of CEVA.